Kyf4007/DeepH-HONPAS/README.md

 ```

 HONPAS is required for dataset generation.
 Please refer to https://github.com/xmqin/HONPAS?tab=GPL-3.0-1-ov-file for HONPAS installation and usage.
-If you only want to try the machine learning code, the dataset for twisted bilayer graphene (TBG) and twisted bilayer molybdenum disulfide (TBMoS2) are also available at Zenodo.
+If you only want to try the machine learning code, the dataset for twisted bilayer graphene (TBG) and twisted bilayer molybdenum disulfide (TBMoS2) are also available at Zenodo [https://doi.org/10.5281/zenodo.14979348].

 # Usage